Hi, I'm Travis

 Illustration, Display Design, Booth Design

-This report examines how social mobility impacts workplace equality in Asia, and how factors like opportunity, privilege and access shape an individual’s career progression.
-I designed the cover and full report layout, presenting complex insights in a clear and engaging way.
+This report explores how social mobility influences workplace equality in Asia and how opportunity, privilege and access shape career progression.
+I designed the cover and full report layout, translating complex insights into a clear, engaging format.
+Beyond the report, this project formed a wider campaign across social media and event communications.

-The cover illustration draws on the theme of a ladder to represent social mobility.
-The shifting stairs, varying in direction and size, highlight that everyone’s path looks different, with some routes more challenging than others.
-To improve readability in this text-heavy report, I adopted a two-column layout and used infographics to break up sections and guide readers through the content.
-A clear font hierarchy and consistent design patterns were applied throughout to help readers easily recognise recurring elements and navigate the report with ease.
-Charts and visualised key findings were incorporated to make complex data more accessible, allowing readers to quickly understand, compare and repurpose the insights.
+For the cover, I illustrated a ladder to represent social mobility.
+The stairs shift in direction and size to show that everyone’s path looks different, with some routes more challenging than others.
+To improve readability in this text-heavy report, I used a two-column layout, incorporated infographics to break up sections, and applied a clear font hierarchy and consistent design patterns throughout.
+Charts and visualised key findings made complex data easier to digest and repurpose for presentations or training materials.

 Cover Design